 The truth is that what you do is far beyond basic maintenance.
-You’re handling words, which are the life’s blood of your company.
+You’re handling words, which are the lifeblood of your company.
 Most businesses can’t exist without words, lots of them, and well-made ones at that.
-It would be like having an airline where no one actually flew an airplane.
+It would be like having an airline where no one actually flew an aeroplane.

 You’re not the ground crew.
 Your job is more important.
 It’s time to step up and claim your stripes.

 If writing is like flying, then the editors might be like flight instructors, right?
 You know what’s effective, and it’s your job to make sure people do it well.
 So you can be proactive in training them.

 But how does that actually work out?
 If you set up a session to acquaint everyone with your 40-page style manual (or your detailed guidelines and suggestions for clear, effective writing), how does that go over?
 You might get people to show up if you order the better sort of doughnuts, but can you make them care?